cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 Often, it's actually pretty easy to gather data, the hard part is labelling it into the form a computer machine learning system can learn from.
 Are there ways we can reduce the burden of creating training data?
 Are there ways we can get our algorithms to learn from the "raw" data?

 For example, could we simply record people speaking, and get the machine learning system to start noticing patterns in the audio?

+# Deployable AI
+How can we setup our system so that our users can actually make use of it?
+Techniques that minimize the need for expensive dedicated hardware, more efficient chips, smaller models, less GPU-intensive training, and so on.

+For example, the startup Neural Magic [has developed algorithms to run trained models efficiently on old hardware](https://www.technologyreview.com/2020/06/18/1003989/ai-deep-learning-startup-neural-magic-uses-cpu-not-gpu/).
+This can apparently run well on CPUs, not GPUs.

 # Polyglots: Efficient Language Learners?
 Stealing ideas from nature is a time-honored tradition.
 Engineers have for many centuries, looked at how the natural world solved a problem, then copied its homework shamelessly.